Reuse:

 Recycle:

 Disks (CDs and DVDs) may be recycled year-round in the Zero Waste bin, located outdoors at the Marge Williams Center, 221 Winslow Way West.
-We can also take the cases!
+We can also take the hard plastic cases (please no CD holders).
 To prepare, please separate disks from cases (because they get recycled by different companies) and remove any paper so we volunteers don’t have to.
 (Recycle the paper in your own recycling.)
 If what you have exceeds the capacity of the Zero Waste bin, please set in a bag or box next to the Zero Waste bin and email bizerowaste right away so I can remove it asap.

 1 Green Planet in Seattle recycles CDs, VHS tapes and cassettes for ten cents per pound.